 The bank's financial department is responsible for managing internal control over financial reporting to ensure that accurate information reaches external stakeholders.
 This includes work, such as, ongoing financial accounting, the annual accounts, external reporting and income tax returns.
 Furthermore, the Accounts Department makes a proactive contribution to decision making and corporate governance through financial follow-ups, forecasts and impact analyses.
 The Board receives monthly financial reports in addition to the reporting submitted at each Board meeting.
-The Audit Committee receives quarterly reports on the financial reporting, which include measurments of the efficiency of internal controls.
 In addition, the Finance Department's Middle Office has a role in the internal control of financial reporting due to its responsibility for administrating the financial system and measuring financial instruments.
 Middle Office is tasked with continuously evaluating the bank's valuation methods and ensuring that they comply with established market practices, internal guidelines, internal policy documents and external regulations for reporting and capital adequacy.
-Furthermore, Internal Audit is tasked with examining and evaluating the reliability of the financial reporting.
+Furthermore, External Audit is tasked with examining and evaluating the reliability of the financial reporting.